 Chief among the Faithful was Elendil the Tall.
 His sons were Isildur and Anárion.
-Upon their arrival in Endor, Elendil and his people took command of the vast stretch of the northwestern continent, from Umbar in the South to Nenuial (Lake Evendim) in the North.
-They started building cities and more permanent settlements than those the Númenőreans had previously established in the region, and they ruled many subject peoples.
+Upon their arrival in Endor, Elendil and his people took command of a vast stretch of the northwestern continent, from Umbar in the South to Nenuial (Lake Evendim) in the North.
+They built cities and more permanent strongholds than those previously established in the region by the Númenóreans, and they ruled many subject peoples.

 Elendil divided his realm into the North Kingdom, later known as Arnor (S. "Royal Land"), and the South Kingdom, later called Gondor (S. "Stone Land").
-Elendil ruled the North Kingdom from Annúminas while his sons were conjoint Kings of Gondor.
-Although both sons ruled from the twin thrones at the capital of Osgiliath (S. "Fortress of the Stars") on the Anduin, they each had a city built.
+Elendil ruled the North Kingdom from Annúminas, while his sons were conjoint Kings of Gondor.
+Although both brothers reigned from the twin thrones at the capital of Osgiliath (S. "Fortress of the Stars") on the Anduin, each built another city to serve as his home.
 Isildur's High Seat was Minas Ithil, capital of the province of Ithilien on the eastern shores of the Great River.
-Anárion founded Minas Anor, capital of the province of Anórien, in the year 3320 Second Age.
-Tragedy and the War of the Last Alliance overtook both brotherkings by the beginning of the Third Age, but Anárion's line survived to rule the South Kingdom.
-Its Kings still ruled from Osgiliath which lay between the two cities; a great populous city sprawled out on both sides of the Great River.
+Anárion founded Minas Anor, capital of the province of Anórien.

+Tragedy and the War of the Last Alliance overtook both brothers by the beginning of the Third Age, but Anárion's line survived to govern the South Kingdom.
+Its Kings still ruled from Osgiliath which lay between Minas Ithil and Minas Anor; the City of the Stars grew, its majestic and well-populated avenues lining both sides of the Great River.

-Minas Anor was erected at the end of the Second Age on a smaller site that was vaguely modeled after Gondolin, the secret city founded by King Turgon in the Elder Days.
-It rose from a rocky spur at the base of the eastern end of the White Mountains (S. "Ered Nimrais").
-Before his death, Anarion had seen the Outer Wall of Minas Anor rise, built from massive blocks of granite.
-The land was blasted and cut into six lower levels below the towering Citadel Rock, and the stones were used in the construction of sheer, fluted retaining walls.
+Minas Anor was erected at the end of the Second Age on a site vaguely resembling that of Gondolin, the secret city founded by King Turgon in the Elder Days.
+Anárion's haven rose from a rocky spur at the base of the eastern slopes of the White Mountains (S. "Ered Nimrais").
+The promontory was blasted and cut into six levels ascending to the towering Citadel Rock; the excavated stone was used in the construction of sheer, fluted retaining walls.
 Scalloped and punctuated with tall towers, the upper six walls separated the city's terraced levels.
-The phenomenal Outer Wall, a marvel of military architecture, marked the point where Minas Anor proper met the surrounding district called Pelennor (S. "Fenced Land").
-Awesomely thick and strong, unshakeable in its foundations, fixed to solid rock hard enough to keep an army of Dwarven miners at bay, the Outer Wall endured an age and more, keeping the citizens of Minas Anor safe from even their direst enemies.
+The phenomenal Outer Wall, a marvel of military architecture, marked the line where Minas Anor proper met the surrounding district called the Pelennor (S. "Fenced Land").
+Awesomely thick and strong, unshakeable in its foundations, fixed to solid rock hard enough to keep an army of Dwarven miners at bay, the Outer Wall endured an Age and more, keeping the citizens of Minas Anor safe from even their direst enemies.
+Anárion saw its completion before his death.